Ranger-4297/YAGPDB-ccs/DISBOARD/Readme.md

 **Other credits**

-Huge thanks to [WickedWizzard](https://github.com/WickedWizard3588) for helping me throughout the duration of making `BumpCommand.cc.go, most of the original files would not of been done without their help ,and I cannot thank you enough
+Huge thanks to [WickedWizzard](https://github.com/WickedWizard3588) for helping me throughout the duration of making `BumpCommand.cc.go`, most of the original files would not of been done without their help ,and I cannot thank you enough